preetiac/atchai-hugo/content/blog/2017-02-02-lastseen-facebook-messenger-bot.md

 ![LastSeen facebook chatbot](/img/lastseen-white.png)

+The project is a collaboration with [Tom Hewitson](https://twitter.com/tomhewitson).
+Tom's father passed away last year.
+Once the inital shock had subsided he found himself often worrying about his mum now that she was on her own.
+As he was calling to check in on her every day he had the idea for LastSeen.

-It was designed initially for older people living alone, providing them with a reminder that someone cares about them, and offering their children the security of knowing that their parents are safe.
+The product was designed initially for older people living alone, providing them with a daily reminder that someone cares about them, and offering their children the security of knowing that their parents are safe.

-The product has however found more traction with a younger audience, especially young professional women living alone, students living away from home for the first time, and dog walkers!
+It has however found more traction with a younger audience, especially young professional women living alone, students living away from home for the first time, and dog walkers!

 ## Design
 We always work in a lean process where we aim to deliver a "minimum viable product" as soon as possible.
 In this case we delivered our first iteration within a week.

-We worked with <a href="https://twitter.com/tomhewitson">Tom Hewitson</a> to design the product, he was also responsible for all the copywriting.
 Before committing anything to code, prototypes are created using off-the-shelf tools.
 This is an early prototype:

 ![LastSeen Prototype](/images/lastseen-chatfuel.gif)